-- Iowa’s Parent Partner Program, with funding from Community Partnerships for Protecting Children (CPPC) and the Annie E. Casey Foundation, is being implemented by the Iowa Department of Human Services (DHS).
+- Iowa’s Parent Partner Program has been implemented statewide.
 Each local Parent Partner site matches a parent currently involved in the system with a parent partner, who has been involved with the child welfare agency and has been successfully reunited with their child for at least a year and/or has healed from the issues that initially brought them to the attention of DHS.
 Parent partners are compensated to mentor and help parents locate and secure community resources.
 Parent partners commit to working with a family for a minimum of seven to 10 hours per month and each parent partner can mentor up to 15 parents.
 Iowa went statewide with its parent partner program in 2012, and as of 2016, there are more than 150 parent partners mentoring 1,800 parents across the state.11 A 2019 evaluation used a quasi-experimental design to compare families served by the program with similar families who were not provided a parent partner.
 Results indicated that the children of program participants were significantly more likely to return home to their families than the children of matched non-participants.
 Additionally, Iowa Parent Partner program have higher reunification rates and are less likely to have a subsequent removal from home within 12 months of the child returning home than matched non-participants.
 No significant differences were found between the children of program participants and children of matched nonparticipants in the total time in out of home care or subsequent child removal within 24 months of returning home compared with children whose parents did not participate in the Parent Partner program.12

 1 Nilsen, W. J., Affronti, M. L., & Coombes, M. L. (2009).
 Veteran parents in child protective services: Theory and implementation.
 Family Relations, 58, 520-535.